-The Bioinformatics & Data Science Cooperative (The Coop) is a cooperative that includes all groups and individuals at Fred Hutch interested in bioinformatics and data science.
-Started at Fred Hutch, The Coop aims to address duplication of effort, wasted resources including time and money, lack of shared knowledge and best practices, and lost collaboration opportunities as it relates to data science.
+Our goal is to make data-intensive research accessible to everyone at Fred Hutch through community building, training, and access to experts.
+The Coop is a cooperative that includes all groups and individuals at Fred Hutch interested in bioinformatics and data science.
+The problems we are trying to solve include duplication of effort, wasted resources including time and money, lack of shared knowledge and best practices, and lost collaboration opportunities.

 Communication and planning for Fredhutch.io and other training efforts will be routed through The Coop to ensure maximum value for researchers.
 These opportunities may include courses and workshops, hackathons, informal learning sessions, and seminar series.
 For a full list of events, visit the Coop Calendar.
 For more information on training and courses, contact Kate Hertweck.

 The Coop aims to foster peer-to-peer learning through Hosted Meeting Groups, office hours, and workshops.
-We also joined forces with the Fred Hutch Bioinformatics Interest Group (FHBig) to support communication via Slack for bioinformatics, data science, and software development communities.
+We also support communication via Slack for bioinformatics, data science, and software development communities.
 There you can find and participate in peer-to-peer Q&A's, see notices of current events in and outside the Fred Hutch, and spin up theme-based working groups.
 To join the conversation and find your Coop Community, join us on Slack.

 One avenue intended to reduce barriers and duplication of effort is the ongoing curation of the Biomedical Data Science Wiki